ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2021-08-05-dependabot-auto-merge.markdown

 [ymls for the automerge configuration](https://github.com/ozkanpakdil/test-microservice-frameworks/tree/master/.github/workflows)

-You will see auto-merge.yml and autoapprove-dependabot.yml, you need both in order to automerge. autoapprove make sure PR is approved and auto-merge does the merging.
+You will see auto-merge.yml and autoapprove-dependabot.yml, you need both in order to automerge. autoapprove make sure PR is approved and "auto-merge" does the merging.
+Do not forget to define secret "TOKEN_GIT" in your settings.
 Here is how it looks in [PR](https://github.com/ozkanpakdil/test-microservice-frameworks/pull/234)